terraform-google-modules/terraform-google-migrate/tutorials/multi-deployment-tutorial.md

 cd terraform-google-migrate/examples/multi_deployment
 ```

-## Creating the service account
+## Assign permissions to the account running this Terraform script

-TODO: Make a shell script to automate this.
+The account running the Terraform script needs these permissions:

+- Organization Role Administrator
+- Organization Administrator
+- Compute Admin
+- (Project) Owner

 ## Exploring the Terraform code and setting variables